Jaydon777/lane-detection/README.md

-# lane-detection
+# Lane Line Detection
-The code detects lane lines in an image using OpenCV by applying grayscale conversion, Gaussian blur, Canny edge detection, region masking, Hough line transformation, and line averaging to identify and display the left and right lane lines.
+This repository contains Python code for detecting lane lines in an image using OpenCV.
+The algorithm processes images to identify and display the left and right lane lines.

+## Requirements
+Python 3.x

+OpenCV

+NumPy